himadri2324/Computer-IT-Fundamentals/Practical-01-System-Monitoring/README.md

 ## Overview

-This practical focuses on monitoring and analyzing system performance in Microsoft Windows using **Task Manager** and **Resource Monitor**.
-The objective is to understand how CPU, memory, and disk resources are utilized by the operating system and applications in real time.
+This practical focuses on understanding how Windows utilizes system resources in real time using **Task Manager** and **Resource Monitor**.

-Through hands-on observation and analysis, this practical helps develop foundational troubleshooting skills required in IT Support, System Administration, SOC Operations, and Cybersecurity roles.
+The objective was to observe active processes, monitor CPU, memory, and disk usage, and understand how Windows presents performance-related information.
+This exercise provides a foundation for troubleshooting and performance analysis, which are important skills in IT Support, System Administration, SOC Operations, and Cybersecurity.

 <p align="center">
   <img src="./System monitoring infographic.png"